-We confirm that during 2021 the CCPC has procedures in place to ensure compliance with current procurement rules.
+We confirm that during 2022 the CCPC had procedures in place to ensure compliance with current procurement rules and matters arising regarding controls over procurement are highlighted under internal control issues.

 REVIEW OF EFFECTIVENESS

 We confirm that the CCPC has procedures to monitor the effectiveness of its risk management and control procedures.
 The Commission's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the Audit and Risk Committee which oversees their work, and the senior management within the CCPC responsible for the development and maintenance of the internal control framework.